 Hammond, H-D raise NAC West Softball; baseball roundup

-May 3—The parity in NAC West Softball continued to expand on Thursday as Hermon-DeKalb and Hammond fashioned midseason victories.
+May 7—The parity in NAC West Softball continued to expand on Thursday as Hermon-DeKalb and Hammond fashioned midseason victories.

 Hammond won its fourth game in three days with an 8-7 win over Lisbon and Hermon-DeKalb won its second straight game and handed Morristown its second straight loss in a 12-3 decision which reversed a loss on the opening day of the season.